Konmari Checklist Bullet Journal

 Once I have finished a category I write down in my bullet journal any organizational tip in my Marie Kondo bullet journal list for future reference.

-Have I learnt something that will make my tidying up easier?
+Have I learned something that will make my tidying up easier?

 For instance, I am making an effort to store all tops (short, long or no sleeves) in the same space, regardless of the season, arranging them from heavy to light so I can see all of them at once.